 Global Head of Customer Success

-Ekonika, a popular shoe retailer in Russia and a long-standing Mercaux customer, asked themselves this same question and have taken a novel approach to solve this quandary.
-Determined not to be beaten by store closures, the retailer empowered their staff to work from home to engage their loyal customer base with a highly personalised approach to drive sales.
+This was the very question that Ekonika, a popular shoe retailer in Russia and a long-standing Mercaux customer, have been asking themselves.
+Determined not to be beaten by the 2020 store closures, Ekonika empowered their staff to work from home to engage their loyal customer base with a highly personalised approach to drive sales.
 The results are worth talking about.

 Remote, but not distant

-Faced with a week-long government directive to close up shop, coupled with a very real warning that it could be extended indefinitely, Ekonika wanted to make sure they could keep staff active and productive whilst continuing to serve customers even with the doors of their stores closed.
-They wasted to no time in devising a strategy that would deliver results in client and staff engagement, stock management and more importantly, sales.
+Last year, Ekonika were faced with a week-long government directive to close up shop, coupled with a very real warning that it could be extended indefinitely.
+With this in mind, Ekonika wanted to make sure they could keep staff active and productive whilst continuing to serve customers even with the doors of their stores closed.
+They wasted no time in devising a strategy that would deliver results in client and staff engagement, stock management and more importantly, sales.

 Having previously embraced digital tools in their stores via Mercaux (where Sales Assistants deliver a tailored personalised service to shoppers through the App), the retailer saw a possible quick win by having the team use the same technology whilst working remotely.